notifhy/frontend/index.md

  - Use **/help** to get basic information or information about the available commands

 ## Legal
-By using this service, you agree to the [Privacy Policy](https://attituding.github.io/NotifHy/privacy/ "Privacy Policy") and our [Terms of Service](https://attituding.github.io/NotifHy/tos/ "Terms of Service").
+By using this service, you agree to our [Privacy Policy](https://attituding.github.io/NotifHy/privacy/ "Privacy Policy") and our [Terms of Service](https://attituding.github.io/NotifHy/tos/ "Terms of Service").

 ## Contact
 Contact Attituding at attituding@outlook.com or Attituding#6517 on Discord for assistance, bug reports, or suggestions.